toxn/groundhog-reader/README.md

 URL of the original project page on Launchpad: https://launchpad.net/groundhog/

-Project is still in process of cleanup.
-Libraries forked for the purpose of the project are successively moved out to independent projects.
+Project is still in the process of cleanup.
-For the time being, the only such external dependency is apache-mime4j library fitted for the needs of the Groundhog Reader.
+James Apache Mime4J fork was moved to a separate project:

 https://github.com/zoldar/apache-james-mime4j-groundhog